 A full review of the GAP portfolio is regularly carried out and there are no material risk concentrations.
 MICL underwrites a broad portfolio of vehicles and drivers across the UK and products are distributed by a variety of dealers.
-MICL's exposure to GAP was not a material part of its overall underwriting portfolio as at 31st December 2017 (2016: not material).

 The success of these risk mitigation techniques can be demonstrated by the fact that the percentage of claims paid to earned risk premiums has remained within a very narrow band of variance over the last 10 years across the entire MBI portfolio and that timely action has been taken on the GAP portfolio to bring performance into line with KPIs.